joedvorak/ag-informatics-course/module4/lab4/README.md

 Based on this data sample, your task is to create a data model for the ACRE production farm operations data set.

-You will draw a simplified UML class diagram as we have previously done in class that represents your proposed application based on this dataset (you should have installed whatever tool you chose before the lab began).
+You will draw a simplified UML class diagram as we have previously done in class that represents your proposed application based on this dataset (you should have installed whatever tool you chose before the homework began).
 Focus on the design of the *data model*, that is, the components of the class diagram that represent the data itself.
-This diagram will determine what classes you will need to create in your Django app for this lab.
+This diagram will determine what classes you will need to create in your Django app for this homework.

 Your data model should have the following:
 1. Consist of at least 3 classes.